spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency-1.md

 Some other takeaways:
 </p>
 <p>
 - The variance in expected standing points increases as a goalie’s consistency increases.
-This too might seem paradoxical, but actually it’s pretty simple if you think about it - a goalie who we expect to allow 60% of goals some games and 30% of goals the other leads to relatively certain in-game results.
+This too might seem paradoxical, but actually it’s pretty simple if you think about it - a goalie who we expect to allow 1 goal some games and 5 goals the other leads to relatively certain in-game results.
 </p>
 <p>
 - The difference in expected standing points might seem small (about 5, or 2.4 wins, over a standard 82 game season), but it could be the difference between making and missing the playoffs.